Steve Paproski: Political career

 In 1968, he was elected to the House of Commons of Canada for the riding of Edmonton Centre.
 A Progressive Conservative, he was re-elected in 1972, and 1974.
 He was elected in 1979, 1980, 1984, and 1988 for Edmonton North.
 From 1976 to 1978, he was the Chief Opposition Whip.
 During Joe Clark's brief term as prime minister from 1979 to 1980, he was the Minister of State for Fitness and Amateur Sport and Minister of State for Multiculturalism.
 During Brian Mulroney's terms as prime minister from 1984 to 1993, he was the deputy chair of Committees of the Whole.
-While in opposition, Steve served leader Robert Stanfield as deputy whip and later chief whip for the Progressive Conservative caucus.
+While in opposition, Paproski served leader Robert Stanfield as deputy whip and later chief whip for the Progressive Conservative caucus.

 Paproski was an ethnic Ukrainian and a Roman Catholic.

 His brothers Kenneth Paproski and Carl Paproski also served as members of the Legislative Assembly of Alberta.